luismaecker/DeepTrees_fork/LevanteTraining.md

 ## Training

 Adapt your own config file based on the defaults in `train_halle.yaml` as needed.
+For inspiration for a derived config file for finetuning, check `finetune_halle.yaml`.

 Run the script like this: